coalesceio/External-Data-Package/README.md

 * **FILE_LAST_MODIFIED** - Last modified timestamp of the staged data file the current row belongs to
 * **SCAN_TIME** - Start timestamp of operation for each record in the staged data file.
 Returned as TIMESTAMP_LTZ.

+### Key points to use CopyInto node
+* Snowpipe node can be created by just clicking on Create node from browser if we want the data from the file to be loaded into single variant column in target table.
+* Snowpipe node can be added on top of an inferred table(table created by running the inferschema node) if you want to load data into specific columns as defined in the files.Refer to Inferschema to know more on how to use the node and add Snowpipe node on top of it.

 ### Snowpipe Deployment

 #### Snowpipe Deployment Parameters